 The curriculum leading to the Bachelor of Arts degree in chemistry serves the needs of those seeking a broader education.
 Many students opt for the bachelor of arts program and complete the requirements for a second degree with a major in biology while in the University's pre-medicine program.
 This curriculum is recommended for students entering the allied health fields and for those who desire to teach science at the secondary school level.
-Students working toward a Bachelor of Arts degree are expected to complete both Elements of Research (CHM 375) and Thesis (CHM 475), and either Research (CHM 450) or an internship (CHM 390).
+Students working toward a Bachelor of Arts degree are expected to complete Elements of Research (CHM 375), Thesis (CHM 475), and Research (CHM 450).